KoJIT2009/yii2-query-object-mapper/README.md

 # yii2-query-object-mapper
-Mapping query result in object for ActiveDataProvider
+Mapping query result in object.

+Use case: your object in ActiveDataProvider